goharbor/harbor/docs/installation_guide.md

 Starting proxy       ... done
 ```

+### Reconfigure Harbor

-To change Harbor's configuration, first stop existing Harbor instance and update `harbor.yml`.
+To reconfigure Harbor, stop the existing Harbor instance and update `harbor.yml`.
 Then run `prepare` script to populate the configuration.
-Finally re-create and start Harbor's instance:
+Finally re-create and start the Harbor instance.

 ``` sh
 $ sudo docker-compose down -v